skius/grabapl/grabapl/problems-testcases.md

 Really, if we could just have a Debug constraint on the BuiltinOperation and BuiltinQuery types, the actual IntermediateState that we can print would potentially be more helpful.

+## Node formatting
+Maybe it would be helpful to have a "where this comes from" string for abstract nodes.

+This would be an additional mapping from AID -> String, and it would be computed by every operation.
+For example, the "add(a,b,c)" operation would have have a format function that takes debug representation for all arguments (in order) and returns a string, e.g., `{i1} <- {i2} + {i3}`.